ADITYAPAREKAR/Siman-Says-Game/README.md

 Key Components of the Game
 1️⃣ Four Colored Buttons
-The game typically consists of four large buttons, each with a unique color and sound:
+The game typically consists of four large buttons, each with a unique color

 🔴 Red
 🟢 Green